giacomo9999/aiml_prompts_250107/prompting-challenges/3-travel.md

 #####

 # OBJECTIVE #
-Allow the user to input a travel destination, a paryy size, and a departure date.
+Allow the user to input a travel destination, a party size, and a departure date.
 Find a flight to that destination and a return flight one week later.
 Locate an eco-friendly hotel at the destination and discover how much it costs.
 For each day at the destination, select one fun touristy eco-friendly thing to do.
 Where relevant, locate a car-rental agency with walking distance of the hotel and discover its rates.

 #####